The Complete Guide to Deer Hunting in Texas

 From native whitetail and mule deer to the exotics: axis, fallow, and sika deer, we and our Ambassadors hope to teach you everything you need to know about deer hunting in Texas.

 Texas has long been known as the one U.S. state with the most whitetail deer.
 The whitetail population is estimated to be 5.3 million strong, and deer can be found in 252 of the 254 counties in Texas.
 By contrast, the number of mule deer varies between 150,000 (during dry years) and 250,000 (during wet years).
-But altogether, hunting deer in Texas is very popular and there are many opportunities for hunters statewide.
+Altogether, hunting deer in Texas is popular and there are many opportunities for hunters statewide.

 Things To Consider for Hunting in Texas